MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-gbr-mtd-vat-integration-setup.md

 ## <a id="vrn"></a>Set up the VAT registration number of the company that is reporting VAT

-As of version 4 (KB4617940), the **UK MTD VAT setup** package provides the **Tax registration number** additional field.
+As of version 4 (KB4617940), the **UK MTD VAT setup** package provides the **Tax registration number** additional field for both **UK MTD VAT returns** and **UK MTD VAT TEST** EM processing.
 This field enables a VAT registration number that is independent of the legal entity's primary address and registration ID to be defined for the company that must report VAT returns by using the MTD VAT feature in Finance.
 Therefore, legal entities that have multiple VAT registrations can easily submit VAT returns that are specific to their VAT registration in the UK.
 For more information about how to support filing for multiple VAT registrations, see [Multiple VAT registration numbers](emea-multiple-vat-registration-numbers.md).

 Follow these steps to define the VAT registration number that the MTD VAT feature in Finance must use to interoperate with HMRC's MTD VAT API and submit VAT returns.